skill-cafe/mokey/README.md

 3) Edit the "build" script and modify the values for ADMINPASS and DBPASS in lines 3 and 4.

-4) Edit "install.sh" and change the ADMINPASS value (line 4) to match the value in the build script.
-Also change the value for ADMINUSER (line 5) to the username of the FreeIPA user that is capable of adding/deleting/modifying user accounts.
+4) Edit "install.sh" and change the variables in the config section of the install.sh script.
+This script performs the following:
+* configures the internal database
+* registers the container with the FreeIPA server

-    This script creates the mokeyapp account and roles, and configures FreeIPA to allow that account/role to create/change user account info.
+* creates the mokeyapp account and roles on the FreeIPA server
+* modifies the mokey service to allow/disallow various features
+* enables and starts the databaase and the mokey service

 5) Create the Docker image by running:
     ```c